On the Pohozaev identity for the fractional $p$-Laplacian operator in $\mathbb{R}^N$: Proof of Theorem

 \section{Proof of Theorem \ref{thm1}}

-In this section, we investigate the existence of a weak solution to \eqref{P} by means of two abstract results found in \cite[Chapter 4]{Chab} (see also \cite{B}).
+In this section, we examine the existence of a weak solution to \eqref{P} by means of two abstract results found in \cite[chapter 4]{Chab} and motivated by \cite{B}.
 For the reader's convenience, we state them below.
 We first introduce some definitions.

 Let $X$ be a reflexive Banach space equipped with norm $\|\cdot\|$ and denote by $X^{*}$ its dual.
 A map $A:X\ri X^{*}$ is said to be a potential operator with a potential $a:X\ri \R$, if $a$ is Gateaux differentiable and